cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 $ ./simd add-genesis-account b9lab 100000000stake
 ```

-The suffix, stake appended to the amount and configured in the genesis file is the unit for the tokens in this chain.
-This command `100000000` to your account.
-Check it with:
+The `stake` suffix is appended to the amount, configured in the genesis file, is established as the unit for the tokens in this chain.
+This command adds `100000000` stake to your account.
+Check the `genesis.json` file with:

 ```bash
 $ cat ~/.simapp/config/genesis.json | grep -A 2 -B 2 stake